k9kanishk/Market-Scenario-Analysis-and-Predictive-Modelling/README.md

 # Market-Scenario-Analysis-and-Predictive-Modelling
-Financial Portfolio Optimization and Analysis
 Overview

 This project focuses on performing financial analysis, modeling, and optimization on a sample portfolio containing four major stocks: Apple Inc. (AAPL), JPMorgan Chase & Co.
 (JPM), Exxon Mobil Corporation (XOM), and Johnson & Johnson (JNJ).
 It provides insights into how macroeconomic factors, such as interest rates and unemployment rates, impact stock returns.
-Additionally, it offers predictive modeling to forecast stock prices and a tool for portfolio optimization.
+Additionally, the project offers predictive modeling to forecast stock prices and a tool for portfolio optimization.
 Key Features:

-    Scenario Analysis:
+1. Scenario Analysis

-        Simulate the effect of interest rate changes on stock prices using historical data.
+    Interest Rate Impact: Simulate the effect of interest rate changes on stock prices using historical data.
-        Explore the effects of macroeconomic events, like recessions, on the portfolio.
+    Macroeconomic Events: Explore the effects of macroeconomic events, like recessions, on the portfolio.

-    Predictive Modeling:
+2. Predictive Modeling

-        Time Series Forecasting with ARIMA for predicting future stock prices.
+    ARIMA Forecasting: Time Series Forecasting with ARIMA for predicting future stock prices.
-        Evaluation of the model's performance on a testing dataset.
+    Model Evaluation: Evaluation of the model's performance on a testing dataset.

-    Factor Analysis:
+3. Factor Analysis

-        Regression analysis to understand how various factors impact the portfolio.
+    Regression Insights: Regression analysis to understand how various factors impact the portfolio.

-    Sensitivity Analysis:
+4. Sensitivity Analysis

-        Analyze the sensitivity of the portfolio to movements in individual stocks or market factors.
+    Portfolio Movements: Analyze the sensitivity of the portfolio to movements in individual stocks or market factors.

-    Optimization Tool:
+5. Optimization Tool

-        Risk Parity portfolio optimization to suggest potential rebalancing techniques to minimize risk.
+    Risk Parity Strategy: Portfolio optimization using the Risk Parity strategy to suggest potential rebalancing techniques to minimize risk.

-    Interactive Visualizations:
+6. Interactive Visualizations

-        Allows users to input their own portfolio weights.
+    User Input: Allows users to input their own portfolio weights.
-        Displays the optimized portfolio based on the Risk Parity strategy.
+    Risk Parity Optimization: Displays the optimized portfolio based on the Risk Parity strategy.
-        Shows the cumulative returns for both the user-input portfolio and the optimized portfolio over the dataset's timeframe.
+    Cumulative Returns Visualization: Shows the cumulative returns for both the user-input portfolio and the optimized portfolio over the dataset's timeframe.

-Data:

-Historical stock prices for the equities and various macroeconomic indicators.
 Libraries & Tools Used:

     Python